dustin10/VichUploaderBundle/Resources/doc/usage.md

 ## That was it!

 You're done!
-Now create a form with an `imageFile` field that uses the `file` type.
+Now create a form with an `imageFile` field that uses the `VichImageType` type.
 When you submit and save, the uploaded file will automatically be moved to the location you configured and the `imageName` field will be set to the filename of